survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 We are also going to need `Lane` component to make this work.
 It will render `Lane` name and associated `Notes`.
 To make it easier to customize, I will keep the prop interface generic.
 In other words I'll allow `Lanes` to attach custom HTML attributes to each.
 This way the `className` declaration above will work.

 The example below has been modeled largely after our earlier implementation of `App`.
-It introduced Object rest syntax.
 It will render an entire lane including its name and associated notes:

 **app/components/Lane.jsx**